Food Allergies

 Every 3 minutes, a food allergy reaction sends someone to the emergency room.

-What are the types of food allergies?
+What are the most common food allergies?

 • Milk